Please select the category in which you are interested from the list below:

 All rooms are fitted with two round pin sockets (Indonesian / European standard) and the electricity is 220v 50 cycles.
-We have ample plug socket adapters and voltage converters (for 110v supplies) to lend to all guests.
-You needn't bring your own.
+Each room has a power-bar with four universal sockets, allowing any electrical appliance to be plugged in.
+We do have additional plug socket adapters as well as voltage converters (for 110v supplies) to lend to all guests.
+You needn’t bring your own.
 The 24 hour power generated at the resort is generated by us at our in-house power-plant (comprising a number of generators).

 Each day, twice a day, we have to manually switch from one generator to another.
 This will cause a little blip in the power supply at the change-over times.
 We normally try to change the generators over at 6 AM and 6 PM every day.
 These are times that we believe will cause the least disturbance to our guests.
 Sometimes, this can inadvertently switch off battery charges that have been left running overnight.